How a Piano is Made

 The same wood material used for the soundboard is used for the keys, such as Sitka spruce or Japanese spruce, which are virtually free from warpage.

-Artificial ivory is normally used to cover the top surface of the white keys, but genuine natural ivory is available on some models.
+Artificial ivory or acrylic are used to cover the top surface of the white keys.

 The keys are finished to their final shape.
 The red parts in the center are felt-lined holes that fit over a small metal pin which protrudes from under the keys.
 If the keys are fitted too tightly, they will not move properly, and if the keys are fitted too weakly, they will rattle and movement will be jerky.
 Hence, the keys are adjusted so that they fall slowly when they are lifted up and released.

 Precision to 5/100 of a Millimeter in the Action